Robert Schuman: French minister

-As Foreign Minister, he announced in September 1948 and the next year, before the United Nations General Assembly, France's aim to create a democratic organisation for Europe, which a post-Nazi and democratic Germany could join.
+As Foreign Minister, he announced in September 1948 and the next year, before the United Nations General Assembly, France's aim was to create a democratic organisation for Europe, which a post-Nazi and democratic Germany could join.
 In 1949 and 1950, he made a series of speeches in Europe and North America about creating a supranational European Community.
 This supranational structure, he said, would create lasting peace between Member States.

 On 9 May 1950, the principles of supranational democracy were announced in what has become known as the Schuman Declaration.
 The text was jointly prepared by Paul Reuter, the legal adviser at the Foreign Ministry and his aide Bernard Clappier and Jean Monnet and two of his team members, Pierre Uri and Étienne Hirsch.
 The French government agreed to the Schuman Declaration, which invited the Germans and all other European countries to manage their coal and steel industries jointly and democratically in Europe's first supranational Community, with its five fundamental institutions.
 On 18 April 1951, six founder members signed the Treaty of Paris, which formed the basis of the European Coal and Steel Community.
 They declared that date and the corresponding democratic, supranational principles to be the 'real foundation of Europe'.
 Three communities have been created so far.
 The Treaties of Rome (1957) created the Economic Community and the nuclear non-proliferation Community, Euratom.
-Together with intergovernmental machinery of later treaties, they eventually evolved into the European Union.
+Together with the intergovernmental machinery of later treaties, they eventually evolved into the European Union.
 The Schuman Declaration was made on 9 May 1950 and since then, 9 May is designated to be Europe Day.

 As Prime Minister and Foreign Minister Schuman was instrumental in the creation of the North Atlantic Treaty Organization (NATO).
 Schuman also signed the North Atlantic Treaty for France.
 The defensive principles of NATO's Article 5 were also repeated in the European Defence Community Treaty, which failed since the French National Assembly declined to vote its ratification.
 Schuman also supported an Atlantic Community.